pr0g/switch-corresponding/README.md

 # Switch Corresponding
  `switch-corresponding` allows you to easily switch between interface and implementation files (.h/.cpp or .m etc) with one command

-Bind your favourite key combination to this command: `extension.switch_corresponding`
+Bind your favourite key combination to this command: `extension.switch_corresponding` and `extension.switch_corresponding_same_dir` (to limit switch search to the same directory)

 (I  like `Alt+O` from Visual Assist in Visual Studio :))